-A student's manner of dress, appearance and hairstyle is the basic responsibility of the student and their parents.
+A student's manner of dress, appearance and hairstyle is the basic responsibility of the student and his/her parents.
 However, it is the responsibility of the school to stress decency, cleanliness and appropriateness of dress for school as a protection to all students within the school district.

-As a means towards addressing that goal, the following guidelines are to be followed:
+As a means toward addressing that goal, the following guidelines are to be followed:

-Dress Not Permitted:
+Dress Not Permitted

-- Clothing with words, symbols, or pictures that are sexually suggestive, and/or encourage drugs, alcohol, violence or gangs - Wearing of hats, sun visors, sunglasses or coats during school hours (hoodies are acceptable) - Bandannas, sweatbands, headbands with scarves attached - Sagging clothing that show undergarments - Long pants that go below shoes that could cause tripping or unsafe conditions - Short skirts, short dresses and/or short shorts (these items must be at least fingertip length) - Wallet chains, dog collars, heavy linked chains around neck, spiked and/or studded necklaces or bracelets
+- Clothing with words, symbols or pictures that are sexually suggestive and/or encourage drugs, alcohol, violence, or gangs. - Clothing with language or symbols that could demean another person's race, ethnicity, religion, gender, sexual orientation, sexuality and/or social class. - Wearing of hats, sun visors, sunglasses, or hoods during school hours - Bandannas, sweatbands, headbands with scarves attached. - Sagging clothing that shows undergarments or are revealing. - Long pants that go below shoes that could cause tripping or unsafe conditions. - Short skirts, short dresses and/or short shorts that are revealing. - Wallet chains, dog collars, heavy linked chains around the neck, spiked and/or studded necklaces or bracelets. - Clothing with rips/holes that show undergarments or are revealing.